SwapnilMallick/UNITREE-TELEOP-MUJOCO/README.md

-# Unitree G1 Tabletop Teleop Scaffold
+# Unitree G1 Tabletop Teleoperation in MuJoCo

-A fixed-base (welded) Unitree G1 humanoid standing next to a table in MuJoCo, holding a stance pose, with a working first-person head camera and three bricks resting on the tabletop — the setup step before teleoperated pick-and-place / stacking control.
+A fixed-base (welded) Unitree G1 humanoid standing next to a table in MuJoCo, teleoperated from a Meta Quest 3S to pick, place, and stack bricks — with the first-person head camera streamed to the headset and per-episode demo recording.
+Both arms following the controllers (position) is confirmed on real hardware, along with a scripted pick-lift-hold sequence;
+faithful 6-DOF orientation follow (via the mink weighted IK) and brick stacking are in progress.

 <p float="left">
   <img src="https://img.shields.io/badge/MuJoCo-%3E%3D3.2-blue" alt="mujoco>=3.2">